FidoTabby Alert LogoPetScreening LogoFidoTabby eTail Logo

 • Service providers.
 We may share Personal Information with service providers or subcontractors that help us perform our business functions, including completing a transaction you request or supporting our relationship with you, such as marketing partners, third party hosted services providers, social media companies, and similar partners.
 It is our policy to only share Personal Information with contractors, service providers and other third parties who are bound by contractual obligations to keep Personal Information confidential and use it only for the purposes for which we disclose it to them.

 • Third Party Marketers.
-Subject to the rights of California residents explained below in “Your California Privacy Rights,” we may share your Personal Information with third parties that sell products and services we think you might be interested in, for their own marketing purposes.
+Subject to the rights of residents of certain states to opt-out, as explained below in “State Privacy Notice”, we may share your Personal Information with third parties that sell products and services we think you might be interested in, for their own marketing purposes.

 • Business partners.
 We share Personal Information with third party business partners in connection with providing the Services.
 Examples of third parties to whom we may disclose Personal Information for this purpose are property managers and landlords.
 We also provide banner and other advertising on our Websites, from Google and other third parties, that may place and read cookies on your browser, or use web beacons to collect information in the course of advertisements being served.
 See “Your Ad Choices,” below.